- ORGANISER: Master's programme in Global Politics and Communication, University of Helsinki

 Through in-class discussions, group work, excursions and guest lectures, the course will enable the participants to start using insights from this strand of European continental political philosophy in the study of contemporary political issues.
 Teaching will be composed of lectures and seminars as well as workshops with researchers at the University of Helsinki.

-Building on two previous years’ successful Helsinki Summer School courses on post-foundational political theory and discourse analysis, this year’s course will in part take its cue from the forthcoming volume Discourse, Culture and Organization (2019, Palgrave Macmillan), edited by Tomas Marttila and with a contribution by Emilia Palonen, both of whom will be teaching on the course.
+Building on three previous years’ successful Helsinki Summer School courses on post-foundational political theory and discourse analysis, this year’s course will in part take its cue from the volume Discourse, Culture and Organization (2019, Palgrave Macmillan), edited by Tomas Marttila and with a contribution by Emilia Palonen, both of whom will be teaching on the course.

 As in previous years, the course will again invite prominent scholars to teach and comment on the work of the students.
 As has been noted by the students during and after the previous years' courses, this course provides a unique space for learning, networking and becoming a member of a vibrant international scholarly community.